BeyondMD/gitflow/README.md

 * Development on the `devel` branch can continue while the hotfix is being addressed.
 * The master branch represents what is in production.
 At the point in time where a hotfix is needed, there could have been multiple commits to `devel` which would then no longer represent production.

-Branching Rules:
+#### Branching Rules:
 * Must branch from: `master`
-* Must merge back into: `devel` and `master`
+* Must create pull request back into: `master`
 * Branch naming convention: `hf-<name/desc>`

 #### Working with a hotfix branch

-If the branch does not exist yet (check with the Lead), create the branch locally and then push to origin.
+If the branch does not exist yet, create the branch locally and then push to origin.
 A hotfix branch should always be 'publicly' available.
 That is, development should never exist in just one developer's local branch.

 ```
-$ git checkout master                                      // ensure you are currently on the devel branch
+$ git checkout master                                    // ensure you are currently on the master branch
 $ git fetch                                              // updates all remote changes
 $ git pull origin HEAD                                   // applies remote changes to local copy of master
 $ git checkout -b hf-<name/desc> master                  // creates a local branch for the new hotfix
 $ git push origin hf-<name/desc>                         // makes the new hotfix remotely available
 ```

-When development on the hotfix is complete two merge requests should be created, one into `devel` as to not loose the changes, and the other into `master`.
+When development on the hotfix is complete two pull requests should be created, one into `devel` as to not loose the changes, and the other into `master`.
 The assignee should be the person who was assigned the hotfix ie. the team lead, or single dev and the reviewer should be your lead or your assigned reviewer.

-## Snapshot Branch

-The snapshot branch exists for the sole purpose of having end users test out new features before they are ready to be merged into `devel`.
-The only branches that can merge into `snapshot` are feature branches (not minor). `snapshot` is connected to a server and any changes merged into it will be present on a live testing site.
-This allows the end user to test out features that are not yet staged so that the devs can receive feedback on their feature.
-When the testing period is over the snapshot branch should be deleted by a devops engineer or the project lead to keep the repo clean.

-### Working with a snapshot branch

-The snapshot branch should only be used if the lead dev of a feature branch has been given the go ahead.
-That lead dev should then merge the changes of the feature branch being tested via a merge request (which does not have to be reviewed) into the snapshot branch on a nightly basis.
-The testing period of the feature ends once it is merged into `devel` and the feature branch has been deleted.

 ## Workflow Diagram